Showing posts with label materialism. Show all posts

 Solutions?
 Compost at home.
 If you can't create a compost heap, try mini-composting: place food waste on the ground right near plants & partially hidden by the foliage or between plants & slightly spaded into the soil.
 Use a mulching lawn mower.
 So far, the U.S. has been blessed with enough space not to worry about this, but the time will come.

-Plus, coupling people's desire to become more "green" with the current recession means that maybe we can look at some jobs & technology in green fields.
+Coupling people's desire to become more "green" with episodic economic downturns and concerns about creating quality, well-paying jobs could spur creation of jobs & technology in green fields.
 Maybe we could invent giant "rakes" to go in and occasionally turn over detritus in existing landfills so that the bio-degradables will compost.
 We Americans with our so-called "Yankee ingenuity" have been falling down on the job, so to speak, for some decades now.
 And we Christians have not followed our first pre-sin injunction to take care of this earth.

 Wednesday, February 7, 2007